Meet our Therapists

 She is also trained and licensed in Intra-Oral Therapy, a specialized technique that works with mouth and jaw muscles to deal with pain associated with TMJ, migraines, head or neck injuries, chronic ear problems, dental surgery recovery and many other medical issues.

 As an athlete, Megan loves being involved in many sports including volleyball, fast pitch softball and football.
-She and her fiancée Jesse can often be found driving around in their old VW camper van with their toddler son Vaughn, searching for new adventures in the beautiful Pacific Northwest.
+In her off hours she and her husband Jesse can be found searching for new adventures with their sons Vaughn and Foster in our beautiful Pacific Northwest.
 Megan’s love of the outdoors and the region’s beauty is also reflected in her paintings, which are usually on natural objects discovered while on an adventure.

 Lyndsey Inslee, LMP